Joonas Kylmäkorpi

-Joonas Nikolai Kylmäkorpi (born 14 February 1980) is a Finnish former motorcycle speedway rider and is a four times Long Track World Champion.
+Joonas Nikolai Kylmäkorpi (born 14 February 1980) is a Finnish former motorcycle speedway rider and is a four-time Long Track World Champion.
 He earned 12 caps for the Finland national speedway team.

 Caree r

-Nicknamed the Flying Finn, he represented Finland in the Speedway World Cup and won a bronze medal at the Finnish Individual Speedway Championship in 2002.
+Nicknamed the Flying Finn, Kylmäkorpi represented Finland in the Speedway World Cup and won a bronze medal at the Finnish Individual Speedway Championship in 2002.